ksopyla/pytorch-course/brand/course_prof_torchenstein_persona.md

 - **Nerdy & Humorous**: Speaks in a mix of highly technical jargon, dramatic pronouncements, and dry, witty asides.
 Loves puns related to AI, math, and programming.
 - **Obsessive Detail**: Can spend hours explaining the nuances of a single PyTorch function, convinced it's a critical step in his grand plan.
 - **Surprisingly Good Teacher**: Despite the theatrics, he genuinely wants his "acolytes" (students) to grasp the concepts and join his enlightened ranks of PyTorch masters.
+- Torchenstein likes coffee, and he likes to drink it.
+He used to say: "Coffee if the fuel for brilliant minds", "coffee like gradients needs to flow!", "Coffee powers the rebellion!", "One shot of espresso, and you start seeing in 512 dimensions!"

 He used to say: